-The same doctor that searches for a diagnosis for $d$ and $f$ may the same day teach students about the illness $d$.
-If it occurs alone, it is most likely caused by $f$.
-Only the complication $e$ would make $a$, $b$, and $c$ a reasonable alternative, while it would be too complicated a reason for $d$ alone.
-For a quick overview, the alternative is left out.
-It would be too long to tell everything right out of the bat.
-Only when going into the details of $d$, the alternative will be explained.
+The doctor diagnosing $d$ and $f$ later teaches students about the illness $d$.
+If it occurs alone, it is the smallest possible explanation of $f$.
+Only the uncommon complication $e$ makes $a$ and $b$ a smaller alternative.
+For a quick overview, the alternative is left out of that lecture.

 \end{description}